mikeoleary/azure-aks-bigip/README.md

 <b>Your variable of "prefix" should be unique and all lower case.</b> It will be used to create a Resource Group, along with other resource types.

+<b>Your variable of "upassword" should be over 12 characters and contain 3 of the following 4 character types: lower case, upper case, numbers, and special characters.</b> It will be used as the password on the F5 BIG-IP devices, along with the windowsProfile on the AKS cluster.

     #Azure SP cred details